NathanielWaggoner/walkingbuddah/README.md

 	TEXT_PHON_FONT: string // font used for this
 	TEXT_NON_ENG: string //Got a special encoding?
 Like sanskrit?
 May want to all custom fonts even
 	TEXT_NON_ENG_FONT: string // font used for this
-   	FONT: string.tff // name of font file you want to use for your non engrish version/s

 UI Description: